Women's championships in WWE: WWE Women's Championship (1956–2010)

 The Original WWE Women's Championship was the first women's world championship of WWE.
 Its origins predate the company's creation.
 On September 18, 1956, The Fabulous Moolah became the third NWA World Women's Champion.
 Moolah had worked for the northeastern United States-based Capitol Wrestling Corporation (CWC), a member of the National Wrestling Alliance (NWA), since the previous year.
 In 1963, CWC seceded from the NWA and established itself as the World Wide Wrestling Federation (WWWF); it quietly rejoined the NWA in 1971.
 Moolah bought the rights to the championship in the 1970s and continued to defend the championship as the NWA World Women's Champion.
 The WWWF, renamed the World Wrestling Federation (WWF) in 1979, withdrew from the NWA for good in 1983.
-Moolah then sold the championship's rights to the WWF in 1984, and she was recognized as the WWF Women's Champion.
+Moolah sold the championship's rights to the WWF in 1984, and she was recognized as the WWF Women's Champion.
 Instead of beginning her reign in 1984, the WWF claimed the lineage of her reign from when she first became champion in 1956.
 The preceding champions and the title changes between 1956 and when Moolah lost it in 1984 are not recognized by WWE, although they are recognized by the NWA.
 As a result, The Fabulous Moolah's first reign is considered to have lasted 28 years by the promotion.

 After the company was renamed to World Wrestling Entertainment (WWE) in May 2002, the championship was subsequently referred to as the WWE Women's Championship.
 With the WWE brand extension that began in March 2002, the Women's Championship at first was still defended on both the Raw and SmackDown brands, while most titles were exclusive to one brand.
 In September, the Women's Championship became exclusive to Raw, but remained the sole championship contested by women until June 6, 2008, when a counterpart to the championship, called the WWE Divas Championship, was created for the SmackDown brand.
 The titles switched brands after their respective title holders were drafted to the opposite brands in the 2009 WWE draft.
 The Women's Championship was unified with the Divas Championship at Night of Champions in September 2010, creating the Unified WWE Divas Championship and rendering the Women's Championship defunct as the unified title followed the lineage of the Divas Championship; shortly after, the title dropped the "Unified" moniker.
 The final Women's Champion was Layla, although Michelle McCool had defended the title in her place in the unification match.